A System-Level Analysis of Conference Peer Review: Institutional Memory

-In \cref{sec:acc_rate}, we showed that empirically, whether the acceptance rate increases, decreases, or remains steady as the acceptance threshold increases is a function of a quantity resembling the hazard rate of the prior paper quality distribution.
+\emph{Acceptance Rate.} In \cref{sec:acc_rate}, we showed that whether the acceptance rate increases, decreases, or remains steady as the acceptance threshold increases depends on the paper quality prior distribution, in particular, a quantity resembling the hazard rate of the quality prior.
 This warns against using the acceptance rate as a signal of quality.
-At issue is that for certain priors of paper quality, as the selectivity increases, the fraction of papers near the boundary decreases.
+At issue is that for certain priors of paper quality, as the selectivity increases, the fraction of papers near the boundary may increase, leading to a larger acceptance rate.

 Additional factors may complicate this picture.
 For example, higher-quality papers may have different distributions of review noise than lower-quality papers.